Gartner Public Web Participation Policy

 When applying this Policy to your social media participation, be conscious of the “persona” in which you are speaking, especially when commenting on topics related to the industries we cover: are you in the “professional persona” of a Gartner associate, or the “personal persona” of any member of the public who uses relevant products and services?

 You are acting in your professional persona as a Gartner associate when:

 - You identify yourself in any social environment as a Gartner associate, regardless of your role at Gartner; or

-- You are an associate participating in any Gartner-sponsored web property, including our Blog Network.
+- You are an associate participating in any Gartner-branded social media property, including our Blog Network.

-This Policy applies to you in either “persona;” however, when you adopt your “professional persona” on the web, you have a responsibility to approach subjects in a thoughtful and professional manner, as a representative of Gartner.
-Associates who create our intellectual capital, including analysts, consultants, executive partners and leadership partners, have a heightened responsibility to represent the Company’s approved research positions.
+When you adopt your “professional persona” on social media, you have a responsibility to approach subjects in a thoughtful and professional manner, as a representative of Gartner.
+Associates who create our intellectual capital, including experts, consultants, executive partners and leadership partners, have a heightened responsibility to represent the Company’s approved research positions.

 RESPONSIBILITY FOR IMPLEMENTING THE POLICY

 It is your responsibility to know, understand and follow the Social Media Policy at all times.
 If you have any questions about the policy or whether it is appropriate for you to post something, please contact the Director of Social Media (firstname.lastname@example.org) before you post content on social media platforms.